 There are several different ways to create a drive, from simple gravel to impressive block paving.
 The type of drive you create is up to you, but there are several things you need to consider for any domestic driveway.

-2. Location – You need to think about ease of access, as well as anything which might obstruct your view as you leave the drive.
+2. Driveway Location – You need to think about ease of access, as well as anything which might obstruct your view as you leave the drive.
 Will you need to remove a section of wall or hedge to allow access to the driveway?
+Is there a drain or sewer cover you’ll need access to?

 4. Driveway Planning Permission (UK) – Driveways built at the front of your property now sometimes require planning consent.
 Drives constructed with concrete or another non-porous material, which are larger than 5 square metres, will require planning permission.
 Driveways made from porous materials (gravel, porous asphalt, paving slabs, etc) do not.
 Any driveway under 5 square metres in size, made of any material, will not require permission.
 As always, if in doubt, speak to your local planning office.